Electronicks/Pocket_FSM/README.md

 1. Start by creating a header file, importing the Pocket FSM header.
 The header file must contain the following:
     1. The forward declaration of the **Implementation Class** if you need one and optionally all the concrete states.
 The states have their name stringified, so the header is a good reference of what those strings can be.
     2. A definition for all the input **Events** as structures.
 They may contain fields.
-    3. A declaration of a **Base State** class inheriting from StateIF parameterized with your implementation class and using the BASE_STATE macro.
-Use void parameter if no using an implementation class.
-It also declares a react function for each event you defined earlier using the REACT macro.
+    3. A declaration of a **Base State** class inheriting from eith StatePimplIF parameterized with your implementation class or StateIF and using the BASE_STATE macro.
+It also declares a react function for each event you defined earlier using the REACT macro plus the internal OnEntry and OnExit events.
 	4. Declaration of **your state machine** class itself inheriting from FiniteStateMachine parameterized with your base state.
 2. Create the cpp file and define the following:
     1. Give a full definition to your implementation class if you have one.
 It should have a function for each output action of the state machine.